• Skip to primary navigation

 • Make the roux: Melt the butter in a heavy-bottomed pan.
 Sprinkle the flour in the pan and cook shortly while whisking.
 Slowly add the sieved broth while whisking constantly.

 • Simmer sauce: Bring to a boil and add the finely chopped capers, lemon juice, crème Fraiche, white wine, and sugar.
 Add salt and white pepper to taste.
-Let simmer on a very low flame for about 10 minutes, stirring often.
+Let simmer on very low heat for about 10 minutes, stirring often.
 Remove from the heat.

-• Thicken sauce: Stir the egg yolks with 1 tablespoon water, add 2 tablespoons of the sauce and stir well.
+• Thicken the sauce: Stir the egg yolks with 1 tablespoon of water, add 2 tablespoons of the sauce, and stir well.
 Pour the mixture into the sauce in the pan while whisking continuously.

 • Simmer meatballs: Add the meatballs to the sauce and let simmer on very low heat for 10 minutes without letting the sauce come to a bubble anymore.